underlay/apg/README.md

 # apg

-> TypeScript APG utilities
+> Algebraic Property Graphs

-This is an implementation of an algebraic data model over RDF, generally adapted from [this paper](https://arxiv.org/abs/1909.04881).
+This is an implementation of an _algebraic data model_, generally adapted from [this paper](https://arxiv.org/abs/1909.04881).
+This repo has type definitions for schemas, values, and mappings (schema-to-schema transformations) for the data model, along with functions for creating, manipulating, type-checking, and applying them.

-Schemas are _self-hosting_, which means that schemas themselves are serialized as RDF datasets and parsed using a [schema schema](schema.schema.json).
+Schemas are _self-hosting_, which means that schemas themselves are serialized as instances of a "schema schema".

-The RDF representation is very verbose, even by RDF standards, so we usually use [graphical tools](https://underlay.github.io/playground/schema-editor/index.html) to view, compose, and edit them.

 ## Table of Contents